AmitHebbi/Weather-App/README.md

 - Build complexe user interface with Flexbox.

-- Use an API (for this we will use two different API's in order to get the weather data for our web app: Dark Sky & Open Cage Data).
+- Use an API (for this we will use three different API's in order to get the weather data for our web app: Dark Sky , Open Cage Data, Google Maps API).

 - Write modular JavaScript (here we will use the module pattern while we will write the code for our weather app).